BioMedIA/IRTK/README.md

 of this software, its documentation, or any derivatives thereof, even if the authors have been advised of the possibility of such damage.

+The research software was supported by the National Institute for Health Research (NIHR) Biomedical Research Centre based at Imperial College Healthcare NHS Trust and Imperial College London.
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.

 Authors:

 The image registration software itself has been written by